-Charlotte Rigg is a non-Executive Director and was appointed to the Board on 1 January 2020.
+Charlotte Rigg is Deputy Executive Chairman and was appointed to this position on 1 June 2023.
+She was appointed to the Board as non-Executive Director on 1 January 2020.
 Charlotte Rigg's experience is both extensive and diverse.
 Over the last 25 years she has built an internationally recognised stud farm and runs a sizeable upland grazing farm in Cumbria where the stud is based.
 In addition, Charlotte runs a successful and expanding investment property portfolio which has been established for over 20 years.